BertrandBordage/django-terms/README.rst

 A template filter is available to add links only on desired parts of your website.

+If an error occurs, like every filter, it will fail silently.
+If this filter mysteriously has no effect, remove it, use the middleware, switch to ``DEBUG`` mode and see `Exceptions`_.

 #.
 Choose one of your existing templates
 #.
 Add ``{% load terms %}`` to the beginning of the file (just after